OlgaVZhukova/Lections-C-Sharp/README.md

-There are lection materials int his repository except Lesson 1.
+There are lection materials in this repository except Lesson 1.
 Lesson 1 was created separately.